DIDSR/sfrc/README.rst

    :alt: some image
    :width: 500px

-*Fig 1: An illustration of inputs sFRC as test images from AI-based and physics-based methods and hallucination threshold.
+*Fig 1: An illustration of inputs to sFRC as test images from AI-based and physics-based methods and hallucination threshold.
 The figure also depicts outputs as red-bounding boxes on AI-based images to indicate fake patches.*

 .. raw:: html